Macrometacorp/docs/docs/cep/query-guide/functions/sinkmapper/csv.md

 title: csv (Sink Mapper)
 ---

-This output mapper extension allows you to convert Stream App events processed by the gdn SP to CSV message before publishing them.
-You can either use custom placeholder to map a custom CSV message or use pre-defined CSV format where event conversion takes place without extra configurations.
+This output mapper extension allows you to convert stream worker events processed by the GDN stream processor to CSV message before publishing them.
+You can either use custom placeholder to map a custom CSV message or use predefined CSV format where event conversion takes place without extra configurations.

-Syntax
+## Syntax

     CREATE SINK <NAME> WITH (map.type="csv", map.delimiter="<STRING>", map.header="<BOOL>", map.event.grouping.enabled="<BOOL>")

 ## Query Parameters